The National Practice Conference

 Each session connects theory to real-life dilemmas from infant and toddler rooms, so you can see yourself, your children, and your team in the ideas being shared.

-Wendy Lee: Planning and assessment for learning
+- Wendy Lee: Planning and assessment for learning

 How to write learning stories for infants and toddlers that show the richness of their thinking (and make your work visible to families and leaders).

-Sue Garret: Building relationships that enable learning
+- Su Garrett: Building relationships that enable learning

 Practical ways to create secure, trusting relationships in the middle of everyday chaos.

-Louise Dorrat: Drama is not an add-on
+- Louise Dorrat: Drama is not an add-on

 Finding story and theatre with infants and toddlers in the everyday, even when time and space are tight.

-Clare Comedey: Can we do that?
+- Clare Comedoy: Can we do that?

 Designing environments for care, challenge, and possibility, without blowing the budget.

-Anthony Semann: Embracing slowness
+- Anthony Semann: Embracing slowness

 Rethinking pace, routines, and expectations: what becomes possible in an infant and toddler program when you stop rushing?